I’m Toby. I am a Doctor of Philosophy of philosophy.

 I am also currently working on an approach to the paradoxes of truth and self-reference (the liar and friends) using a transparent/deflationary conception of truth and the resources of the medieval cassationist approach to the liar (as revived by Laurence Goldstein).

-Toby Charles Penhallurick Solomon, “Causal Decision Theory, Two-Boxing, and Deliberation-Compatibilism: A Reply to Sandgren and Williamson,” Australasian Journal of Philosophy, Forthcoming.
+Toby Charles Penhallurick Solomon, “Causal Decision Theory, Two-Boxing, and Deliberation-Compatibilism: A Reply to Sandgren and Williamson,” Australasian Journal of Philosophy, Online First Publication (2021).